 Tough but not Love

-In the context of tough love, an intervention as understood in 12 step recovery is not really an act of love at all.
+In the context of tough love, an intervention as understood in 12-step recovery is not an act of love at all.

-Tough love is a phrase that seems quite active because it can provide a degree of certainty and harshness, under the impression that it is actually the loving thing that has been done.
+Tough love is a phrase that seems quite comforting because it can provide a degree of certainty and harshness, under the impression that it is the loving thing that has been done.